5264 Telephus: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, the asteroid measures between 68.47 and 81.38 kilometers in diameter and its surface has an albedo between 0.043 and 0.072.
 CALL agrees with the results obtained by IRAS, and derives an albedo of 0.0571 with a diameter of 73.33 kilometers, based on an absolute magnitude of 9.4.

-Naming
+the Naming

-This minor planet was named from Greek mythology after King Telephus.
+This minor planet was named from Greek mythology after the King Telephus.
 He is the grandson of Zeus and son of Heracles, after whom the Apollo near-Earth asteroids 5731 Zeus and 5143 Heracles were named, respectively.
 Telephus was the son-in-law of King Priam of Troy, but fought with the Greeks in the Trojan War.
 The official naming citation was published by the Minor Planet Center on 12 July 1995 (M.P.C.
 25444).